A “Fortnight for Freedom Mass” will be celebrated on June 23 at 5 p.m. in the chapel of the Little Sisters of the Poor, 15 Audubon Plaza Drive.

 Education and enrichment

-St. Bernadette and St. Alber the Great churches will present a program called “When did Papal History Begin?” on May 1.
+St. Bernadette and St. Albert the Great churches will present a program called “Gospel of John: Jesus as Witness to Truth” on June 26.

 Sessions will be from 9:15 a.m. to 11:15 a.m. at St. Albert the Great Church, 1395 Girard Drive and from 7 p.m. to 9 p.m. at St. Bernadette Church, 6500 Bernadette Avenue.
 The presentation is part of the parishes’ adult enrichment program.
 Presenters will be Deacon Pat Harris, Sandy Holloway, Larry Fielding and Lynnette LeGette.